HIS-MAJESTY-KING-DAVID/Testimonials/PROGRESS.md

 - Submit collects contact info
 - Admin page `/admin` with password gate and CRUD
-- Added RLS policies for update and delete on `public.testimonies`
+- Added RLS policies for update and delete on `public.testimonies` Enhancements
+- Added public insert policies on `storage.objects` for `photos` and `media`
+- Modal congrats + confetti on submission (3s before redirect)
+- IFA logo in header and favicon set
+- Autoplay overlay with Play button and media playback